-Many famous artists used Metropolis: DJ Shadow, Nick Cave And The Bad Seeds, Björk, The Rolling Stones, Madonna, INXS, Amy Winehouse, George Michael and others.
+Many famous artists have used Metropolis: DJ Shadow, Nick Cave And The Bad Seeds, Björk, The Rolling Stones, Madonna, INXS, Amy Winehouse, George Michael and others.

 Queen used the studio on the occasion of recording sessions for the albums Innuendo and Made in Heaven.
-In 1989 Brian May and Roger recorded the song Smoke on the Water as part of Rock Aid Armenia.
+In 1989 Brian May and Roger Taylor recorded the song Smoke on the Water as part of Rock Aid Armenia.

 address: 70 Chiswick High Rd, Chiswick, London W4 1SY